VictorDroeven/GROUP32_2020/README.md

+First you make sure that all files are in the same folder including the .ttf file.
+This will result in you having 19 items in that folder.

-First compile in the terminal with the command:
+Next you compile it by running the command: javac *.java

-javac ChromaticNumber.java
+This will make sure that it compiles everything correctly

-Then run it on a specific file by using this command:
+Then you run the program by using the command: java StartWindow

-java ChromaticNumber <e>
-With e being the path to your file:

-E.G.:
-java ChromaticNumber /Users/dennisbams/project1/graph01_2020.txt

-Then it will run the program.

-You can also run multiple graph files upon it at ones:

-E.G.:
-java ChromaticNumber ~/project1/graph01_2020.txt ~/project1/graph02_2020.txt